These are tools and resources that I use for drawing. Not expert advice.

 A second-hand tablet that a random schoolmate was giving away.
 Outdated and buggy. |

-Some random US$15 bluetooth 12-key numpad |
+Random US$15 non-programmable Bluetooth 12-key numpad |

 More hotkeys outside the tablet for Clip Studio Paint.
-Changing key bindings within the raster software is preferred.
-Additional remapping of keys can be done with HIDmacros.
+Remap keys using HIDmacros.
 Example by David Revoy on his blog. |

 Traditional